-In 2015, Caesars started monitoring water use, quality, and treatment electronically to get the most use out of each gallon of water.
+In 2015, Caesars started monitoring water use, quality and treatment electronically to get the most use out of each gallon of water.
 This new program is expected to reduce process water use by at least 10%.
 Through the first six months of the program, we are on track to achieve this savings.

 CAESARS CITIZENSHIP BLOG SPOTLIGHT

-And as with all Caesars properties, part of achieving our mission to inspire grown-ups to play includes prioritizing environmental sustainability in everything we do.
+As with all Caesars properties, part of achieving our mission to inspire grown-ups to play includes prioritizing environmental sustainability in everything we do.
 And since the majority of The LINQ’s guests are Millennials – a group that often has high expectations about environmental responsibility – environmental initiatives are even more relevant to The LINQ.